-Measure Description Percentage of market risk regulatory capital Regulatory Value at Risk (VaR) VaR is a statistical measure of potential loss for a financial portfolio computed at a given level of confidence and over a defined holding period.
-We measure VaR at the 99th percentile confidence level for a one-day holding period, and then scale up to a ten-day holding period for regulatory capital measurement.
+Measure Description Percentage of market risk regulatory capital 1 Regulatory Value at Risk (VaR) VaR is a statistical measure of potential loss for a financial portfolio computed at a given level of confidence and over a defined holding period.
+We measure VaR at the 99th percentile confidence level and for regulatory capital measurement we take the more conservative of the one-day holding period scaled up to a ten-day holding period or the direct ten-day holding period.
 The measure is computed daily, using a full-revaluation approach to generate potential profit or loss values arising from historically observed daily market movements.
 The historical period used to compute VaR is comprised of the recent two years of equally weighted market data, and is rolled forward at least monthly.
 A mix of absolute and relative returns are used in generating the historical market changes.
-69/ Stressed VaR (SVaR) SVaR is calculated daily in a similar manner as VaR, but based on a ten-day holding period directly and using a one year period of heightened volatility.
+17% Stressed VaR (SVaR) SVaR is calculated daily in a similar manner as VaR, but based on a ten-day holding period directly and using a one year period of heightened volatility.
 We currently use the historical period from September 2008 to August 2009, given the market volatility during that time in relation to the risks within our portfolio.
 This historical period is assessed quarterly to ensure that it continues to reflect the one year period of greatest potential loss for our portfolio.
-27% Incremental Risk Charge (IRC) IRC captures the risk of losses under default or rating changes for issuers of traded instruments.
+10% Incremental Risk Charge (IRC) IRC captures the risk of losses under default or rating changes for issuers of traded instruments.
 IRC is measured over a one-year horizon at a 99.9% confidence level, and captures different liquidity horizons for instruments and concentrations in issuers under a constant level of risk assumption.
-24%
+27%

-&lt;sup>1 As at January 31, 2020.
+1 As at April 30, 2020.